derFliegendeHamburger/msrc/README.md

+# outdated again !
+The author of the original project (dgatf aka DanielGA) has incorporated most of my modifications into his code and continues improving it.
+In most any cases you are likely better off with his code.

 # MSRC - Multi Sensor for RC - Smartport, Frsky D, XBUS, SRXL, IBUS
 ## functional changes
 + correct #cells autodetection for normal and HV lipos